 The reason?
 Uncle Sam demands protection against unauthorized access to Controlled Unclassified Information (CUI).
 And he has given ample time and warning to contractors to fully secure their computer networks.

 The DoD calls this proof of CUI security NIST 800-171 Compliance Documentation.
 It is required to meet the Defense Federal Acquisition Regulation Supplement (DFARS) minimum security standards.

 These NIST cybersecurity requirements were first outlined in 2016 to keep the DoD supply chain networks clean.
 Back then, the DoD offered many helpful suggestions and asked nicely for compliance and documentation.

 But in the summer of 2019, the tone of their ask changed.
 DoD lawyers made it clear that the documentation confirming network cybersecurity measures must be readily available for audit.
 At any time.
 Upon demand.

 Recently, DoD inspectors began showing up unannounced at government and military contractors’ offices to review the required cybersecurity compliance records.
 Don’t have the NIST 800-171 documentation ready?
 The result can be a worst-case scenario: a BLACKLIST.
 Sorry, no more government contracts.

 A Simple, Affordable Pathway to NIST Compliance

 If you’ve reviewed the requirements related to NIST (National Institute of Standards and Technology) compliance, it can make your head spin.
 Read it for yourself here.
 Scores of highly technical documents that must be written using an instruction set that is a challenge to read, comprehend, and act upon.
 Even experienced IT professionals can struggle.

 The solution?
-A step-by-step software option available to create all of the required NIST 800-171 documentation.
+A step-by-step software package available to create all of the required NIST 800-171 documentation.
 That software is called CyberConfirm™

-A partnership between a nationally-recognized, highly-accredited, military-focused cybersecurity expert and the country’s premier pro se legal document software company led to the development of the CyberConfirm software.
-Combining their unique skill sets, they built an easy-to-use, affordable, future-proofed solution.
+A partnership between a nationally-known, highly-accredited, military-focused cybersecurity expert and the country’s premier pro se legal document software company led to the development of CyberConfirm.
+Together they have built an easy-to-use, affordable, future-proofed solution.

 Easy-to-Use Software, Step-by-Step Simple

 CyberConfirm™ is a downloadable document software product that is fully-secure, PDF based, and completed offline following step-by-step instructions.